HMR1200 - Electric trowel Vevor - Free user manual and instructions

 11.1 Maneuvering the Trowel

 11.1.1 Get into the operator's position behind the handle.
-With a secure foothold and a rm grasp on the handles slowly increase the engine speed until the desired blade speed is obtained.
+With a secure foothold and a firm grasp on the handles, slowly increase the engine speed until the desired blade speed is obtained.

-11.1.2 To maneuver the trowel, gently lift up on or press down on trowel handle.
+11.1.2 To maneuver the trowel, gently lift up on or press down on the trowel handle.

-To move the machine to the operator's left, lift up on the handle, to the machine to the right, push down on the handle.
+To move the machine to the operator's left, lift up on the handle; to move the machine to the right, push down on the handle.

-11.1.3 Adjust the blade pitch on the Standard handle, by turn the Pi Adjust Wheel clockwise or counter-clockwise.
+11.1.3 Adjust the blade pitch on the Standard handle by turning the Pitch Adjust Wheel clockwise or counter-clockwise.

-• To move the trowel to the operator's left, Lift up on the handle. move the trowel to the right push down on the handle.
+• To move the trowel to the operator's left, lift up on the handle.
+To move the trowel to the right, push down on the handle.

-- Remember! that if you let goof the trowel, just step away and trowel come to a complete STOP before trying to recover the tro
+- Remember that if you let go of the trowel, just step away and let the trowel come to a complete STOP before trying to recover it.

 - The best method for finishing concrete is to slowly walk back with the trowel, guiding the trowel from side to side.
-This will c footprints on wet concrete.
+This will prevent footprints on wet concrete.

 WARNING

-NEVER place your feet or hands inside the guard rings while starting operating this equipment.
+NEVER place your feet or hands inside the guard rings while starting or operating this equipment.

 ALWAYS keep clear of rotating or moving parts while operating this equipment.